writtenhugsdesigns/written-hugs-app/README.md

 ## Description
 Duration: 3 weeks sprint

+This application was created for Christi Kmecik, owner of Written Hugs Designs, to help her better manage her files for her business.
+Christi creates custom greeting cards that often address difficult feelings and situations in a genuine and caring way.
+Christi's previous process involved her doing all file and image formatting for her cards and wholesaler pitches on her own.
+This included creating folders for her cards, making pitch documents and spreadsheets for wholesalers, and gathering many files together from multiple places, all on her iPad.
+The Written Hugs application was created to automate away much of the formatting process and provide Christi with a secure cloud storage method.
+This app makes and organizes folders for her in the connected Google Drive via the Google Drive API.
+It also creates her pitch documents and spreadsheets and allows her to view all her data in one accessible place.
+Overall, this should save time and energy that Christi can now invest into growing her business further and spreading love with her amazing and thoughtful cards.

 ## Usage
+1. **Login**: The admin can log in using their credentials
+2. **Admin Home**: Upon logging in, the admin will be directed to the home page, where they can navigate to manage cards, wholesalers, and pitches
+3. **Card Management**: Admin can view all existing cards on this page as sorted by card category.
+The admin can also add a new card by clicking the 'New Card' button, and view, edit, or delete a specific card by clicking one of the corresponding buttons in the table row for that card.
+4. **Category Management**: Admin can click on the 'Manage Categories' button on the Card Management page to navigate to the categories page.
+Here they can view all existing card categories.
+Clicking 'Add Category' will allow them to add a new category.
+The admin can also edit and delete specified categories using the 'Edit' and 'Delete' buttons.
+The admin can also add categories on individual card view
+5. **Wholesaler Management**: Clicking on  the 'Manage Wholesalers' button will navigate the admin to the wholesaler page, where they can add, edit, and delete wholesalers.
+Wholesalers can be assigned to pitches on the Review or Edit Pitch pages
+6. **Pitch Creation**:  Admin can interact with  a pitch creation "shopping interface" where they can add or remove singular cards from their cart, or add/remove all cards in a given category.
+Admin also can view cards.
+When they are done adding cards, clicking the Review Cart button will prompt them to review the cards again, also with the option to remove cards.
+Admin can assign a name, description, and wholesaler to a pitch and hit the 'Save Pitch' button to save to the database.
+Admin can also view and manage pitch history on  the 'Manage Pitches' page.

 ## Demo
 View a demo walking through the features of this app [here](https://www.youtube.com/watch?v=VLI2vKHr48E)